ucdavisdatalab/workshop_git_for_teams/docs/04_pushing-a-repository.md

 ![](./img/hello_world.png)

-Exit vim.
+Exit Vim.
 Then, add README.md to Git and commit your changes.
 Don't forget to write a short note in the commit message.

 ```